|

 in hell.

-Its a horrifying thought
+It’s a horrifying thought

 to realize that these two men both know they are headed straight for hell